kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ```

 ### Create a new image with plugins
-By default, the kestra base docker image don't contain any plugins, but you can create a new image with all the plugins you want :
+By default, the Kestra base docker image does not contain any plugins, but you can create a new image with all the plugins you want:
 ```dockerfile
 ARG IMAGE_TAG=latest
 FROM kestra/kestra:$IMAGE_TAG